citelao/cse132-site/_studios/04-streams.md

 3. Once the jar file is listed as a library, expand it and double click on "Native library location", indicating the `jars/` directory in the workspace.
-Note: during this last step, the `rxtxSerial.dll` and `librxtsSerial.jnlib` files will not be visible during the selection.
+Note: during this last step, the `rxtxSerial.dll` and `librxtxSerial.jnilib` files will not be visible during the selection.
 You are selecting the directory that contains them.
-FYI: `rxtxSerial.dll` is the native library for Windows and `librxtxSerial.jnlib` is the native library for the Mac.
+FYI: `rxtxSerial.dll` is the native library for Windows and `librxtxSerial.jnilib` is the native library for the Mac.

 4. The `SerialComm` and `PrintStreamPanel` class files